Kupigruak Channel, Colville River

 Fishing is an important activity for Nuiqsut residents due to its proximity to the Colville River with its large resident fish populations.
+Fish are eaten fresh or frozen; however, salmon may be split and dried.
+Because of the important role of fish as a large and stable food source, and as a fresh food source during the winter months, fish may be shared at holiday feasts and given to relatives, friends, and community elders.
+Fish are also part of traditional bartering networks that exist among communities of the Arctic Coastal Plain.
 The river supports 20 species of fish and approximately half of these are taken by Nuiqsut residents primarily during the summer and fall.
 Broad whitefish is the primary species harvested during the summer and is the only anadromous species harvested in July.
 All five species of Pacific salmon have been reported in the Colville River.
-The Kupigruak Channel is the most important fall fishing area with the arctic and least cisco comprising most of the fish caught.
+The Kupigruak Channel is the most important fall fishing area with the Arctic cisco and least cisco comprising most of the fish caught.
 Read more here and here.
-Explore more of Kupigruak Channel here:
+Explore more of Kupigruak Channel and Colville River Delta here:

 About the background graphic